biteytech/dataframe/README.md

 ### Features
 * Supports the most common types: String, Integer, Long, Short, Byte, Boolean, Double, Float, Date, DateTime, and BigDecimal; as well as Time, UUID, Instant, and InputStream.
 * Column and DataFrame are immutable.
 Columns can be created from collections, arrays, streams, or with builders.
-* Read/write to File or Channel with minimal overhead
+* Read/write to File or Channel with minimal overhead.
+Supports memory-mapping from a file.
 * Read/write CSV files
 * Read from ResultSet, write with PreparedStatement
 * Backing ByteBuffers can be on heap or off as a global property: `-Dtech.bitey.allocateDirect=true` or `false`, defaults to `false`